MJoseph1234/arcana/arcana/docs/Arcana.md

  - [ ] TOC start all collapsed
  - [ ] really long TOC should scroll with user, always showing currently active header
  - [ ] marking things as Favorite, which adds them to a Favorites page
+ - [ ] improve the markdown parser/webpage builder
+    - [ ] each entry could be a div, which will make it easier to Favorite things later on
+    - [ ] parser generates entire site (with TOC), removing javascript dependencies on jquery and tocify.js
+      - this will mean quicker loading, since we won't have tocify.js generating DOM on the fly each time it loads
+      - I think this can be done with a custom extension to the Python-Markdown library.
+      - See the [[https://github.com/aleray/mdx_outline|outline]] extension for how to wrap secitons in \<div\>s
+      - then we need a part to store each header/subheader
+      - then a way to pass back the nested list of header/subheaders (see the meta extension for an example of getting this)

 ## Content to add
  1. Tasha's Cauldron magic items